ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

 retrieved.
 The primary disadvantage is the size of prefix, which increases as the level of nesting increases.

-**Directory** - The size problem is solved by converting namespace to a short unique prefix.
+**Directory** - The size problem is solved by converting the namespace to a short unique prefix.
 There is an extra cost involved when a directory is created or opened compared to the subspace, but this will get amortized over time if the number of directories used is small enough compared to other requests.

 This blog post attempts to explain the algorithm used to create short unique prefixes in the FoundationDB client libraries.
 To understand